Kadambini Ganguly

-Kadambini Bose Ganguly (18 July 1861 – 3 October 1923) was the first Indian female doctor of western medicine.
-She and Anandibai Joshi both got their degree in Western medicine in 1886.
-However, she was India's first practicing lady doctor, as Anandibai died soon after.
+Kadambini Bose Ganguly (18 July 1861 – 3 October 1923) was the first Indian female doctor of western medicine along with Anandibai Joshi.
+Both got their degree in Western medicine in 1886.
+However, she was India's first practicing lady doctor, as Anandibai died soon after receiving the degree.
 She was India's first practicing female doctor in modern medicine.
 Ganguly was the first woman to gain admission to Calcutta Medical College in 1884, subsequently trained in Scotland, and established a successful medical practice in India.
 She was the first woman speaker in the Indian National Congress.

 Early life

 Kadambini was born in a Bengali Kulin Kayastha family as Kadambini Basu who was the daughter of Brahmo reformer Braja Kishore Basu.
 She was born on 18 July 1861 at Bhagalpur, Bengal Presidency (modern day Bihar) in British India.
 The family was from Chandshi, in Barisal which is now in Bangladesh.
 Her father was headmaster of Bhagalpur School.
 He and Abhay Charan Mallick started the movement for women's emancipation at Bhagalpur, establishing the women's organization Bhagalpur Mahila Samiti in 1863, the first in India.

 Despite coming from an upper caste Bengali community that did not support women's education, Kadambini initially received English education at the Brahmo Eden Female School, Dacca; subsequently at Hindu Mahila Vidyalaya, Calcutta which was renamed as Banga Mahila Vidyalaya in 1876.
 She became the first woman to pass the University of Calcutta entrance examination.
 In 1882, along with Chandramukhi Basu, she passed the examination of the Bachelor of Arts (BA) degree from the University of Calcutta.
 She and Chandramukhi became the first female graduates in the country.
 (Note: Female students were admitted into Oxford University in 1879, one year after the admission of female students for undergraduate studies at the University of Calcutta.
 The tripos was opened to women at Cambridge only in 1881.)

 After graduating, Kadambini Devi decided to study medicine.
 In 1883, she enrolled at Calcutta Medical College.
 She was awarded the GBMC (Graduate of Bengal Medical College) degree in 1886.
 She was the first Indian woman to be allowed to practice Western medicine.